What’s Making Red Sox Closer Craig Kimbrel So Unhittable This Season?

 There’s nothing sneaky about Kimbrel’s fastball, but he still boasts one of the highest spin rates in baseball.
 Kimbrel ranks sixth in average four-seam fastball velocity among all pitchers in baseball, but he’s third in spin rate with his four-seamer.

 Making anything out of that information is admittedly hard, but it’s a little easier to understand when you meld it with an at-bat like Sunday when he fanned Max Kepler on three straight fastballs all within centimeters of each other.
-He got two chances to make an adjustment and still couldn’t catch up to the fastball.
+Kepler got two chances to make an adjustment and still couldn’t catch up to the fastball.

-Of course, all of these things are intertwined, and the thought of that breaking ball (and Kimbrel’s ability to once again throw it in the strike zone) also help 98 mph look even harder … as Manny Machado also can attest.
+Of course, all of these things are intertwined, and the thought of that breaking ball (and Kimbrel’s ability to once again throw it in the strike zone) also helps 98 mph look even harder … as Manny Machado also can attest.

 Clean bill of health